 15.1 Boundaries: To the east is the main line railway and Six Arches where it crosses the River Blyth.
 The River Blyth forms the southern boundary.
-To the west is grazing marsh owned by Gwen Woolner and grazed by Mark Mayhew and to the north the sewage works and willow to screen sewage works and the remainder is occasionally flailed.
+To the west is grazing marsh owned by Mark Woolnough and to the north the sewage works native black poplars (given by the Woodland Trust through Alan Witherby of Wissett) were planted in December 2023.

-15.2 Description: It was summer grazed by cattle until purchased by Sustrans to facilitate a new route for National Route 1 part of the National Cycle Network.
-This is a low lying meadow liable to flood, the north west side was planted in 2005 with a copse of poplar
+15.2 Description: It was summer-grazed by cattle until purchased by Sustrans to facilitate a new route for National Route 1 part of the National Cycle Network.
+This is a low-lying meadow liable to flood, the north-west side was planted in 2005 with a copse of poplar and willow to screen sewage works.
+Two

-15.3 It is crossed by Public Footpath Halesworth 3, running from the centre of Halesworth and known as Swan Lane.
+15.3 It is crossed by public footpath Halesworth 3 running from the centre of Halesworth and known as Swan Lane.
 This path crosses the River Blyth and then splits into Wenhaston Footpaths 8 and 9.